Ke'Bryan Hayes Player Props: Pirates vs. Astros

 Astros Pitching Rankings

-- The Astros pitching staff is seventh in the league with a collective 9.7 strikeouts per nine innings.
+- The pitching staff for the Astros has a collective 9.4 K/9, the seventh-best in the league.

-- The Astros have a 3.95 team ERA that ranks 10th across all league pitching staffs.
+- The Astros have a 3.78 team ERA that ranks ninth among all MLB pitching staffs.

-- Astros pitchers combine to surrender 10 total home runs at a rate of one per game (to rank 14th in baseball).
+- The Astros rank 15th in baseball in home runs surrendered (11 total, one per game).

-- The Astros will send Valdez (0-1) to make his third start of the season.
+- Javier (1-0) takes the mound for the Astros to make his third start this season.

-- The left-hander last appeared on Wednesday against the Detroit Tigers, when he threw seven innings, allowing two earned runs while giving up eight hits.
+- The righty last appeared on Wednesday against the Detroit Tigers, when he went six innings, allowing one earned run while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.